Common Questions Asked By Brokers

 Q: Do you pay real estate brokers a cooperating fee or commission?

-A:If you are a North Carolina eal estate broker, we do pay a commission.
-It is important for you to go to the FAQ section of our website and fill out the broker participation form.
+A: If you are a real estate broker, we do pay a commission.
+It is important for you to go to the frequently.
+Ask questions section of ready2bid.com and fill out the broker participation form, certain requirement apply.

-Q: Do I bid for my client?
+Q: Do I or can I bid for my client?

 Q: What is a soft close?